scm-repo-mirror/jetbrains_mps/IdeaPlugin/readme.txt

         * runTests          - executing unit-tests
         * uninstall-plugin  - removing MPS4IDEA plugin(s) from the current IDEA CE platform
         * zip               - create a single .zip file containing all MPS4IDEA plugins

+    - to get more details about JPS build process, set -Dmps.jps.debug=true or -Dmps.jps.debugExtra=true in Compiler preferences, build process VM options
+    - To debug JPS build process, turn on Debug Build Process (Cmd-Shift-A, find Action), then Build/Make project (with Cmd-F9).
+JSP will stop and show port number to connect to.
+      Use separate IDEA instance (could be the one with Big MPS sources) to connect and debug.
+      FWIW, -Dcompiler.process.debug.port= (as per Intellij Platform Plugin SDK, https://plugins.jetbrains.com/docs/intellij/external-builder-api.html) didn't work for running instance
+      (IDEA with MPS plugin installed, when I want to debug JPS build issues with the project itself).

 4. Project structure
     Short introduction into MPS4IDEA plugin project structure